Identification of pathways and orphan hormones that are regulating metabolism

 In the past decade, our understanding of our endocrine system has vastly evolved, leading to the recognition of novel molecules with endocrine functions from organs that were not previously considered to be part of the classical endocrine system.
 Our lab uses an integrated approach of genetic models, biochemistry, molecular biology and proteomic techniques to identify and study new hormones and their function.

 Our goals are to clarify the molecular pathways of metabolic disease, develop therapeutics targeting pathways in energy expenditure, and to facilitate the development of diagnostic tools for identification of metabolic disease.
 Finding new pathways are important from a biological perspective to increase the understanding of complex regulation of physiology, but also offers direct methods for translational development of protein therapeutics and biomarkers.

 Mechanistic insights into the metabolic role of Slit2-C in glucose and energy homeostasis

-We have previously identified a fragment of a secreted factor called Slit2-C (Svensson et al, Cell Metab, 2016).
+Activation of brown and beige adipose tissue has emerged as a potential strategy to treat metabolic disease.
+We have previously identified a fragment of a secreted factor called Slit2-C that is secreted from thermogenic adipose tissue (Svensson et al, Cell Metab, 2016).
 Current studies are focusing on characterizing the molecular mechanisms of action by protein therapeutic approaches, as well as identifying the Slit2-C receptor on adipocytes.

 Investigating the role of a novel secreted protein, Isthmin-1 in metabolic disease

-There are no early biomarkers for non-alcoholic fatty liver disease (NAFLD).
+There are no early biomarkers for non-alcoholic fatty liver disease (NAFLD or NASH).
 The goal of this project is to identify biomarkers of early insulin resistance and hepatic steatosis as an alternative to invasive liver biopsies to diagnose or monitor treatment response.